una/personal-goals/README.md

 ### Blog Post Ideas
 1. Designers in the Open Source Community
-2. How I sped my site up
+2. How I sped my site up / moving servers process
-3. Moving off 1and1
+3. SVG icons theme map
-4. SVG icons theme map
+4. The effect of framing on personal work